indranil143/Real-or-AI-Generated-Face-Detection/README.md

 ## 📌 Project Overview
 AI-generated images are now almost everywhere, making it crucial to detect them before misinformation spreads or you get catfished!! 🎭
-There are critical need to detect AI-generated facial images (deepfakes) to combat misinformation.
-This repository showcases a primary approach using the **Xception network with transfer learning and K-Fold cross-validation**, and an alternative custom Convolutional Neural Network (CNN).
+There is a critical need to reliably detect AI-generated facial images (deepfakes) to mitigate these risks.
+This repository showcases a robust primary approach utilizing the **Xception network with transfer learning and K-Fold cross-validation**, alongside an alternative approach using custom Convolutional Neural Network (CNN).

 ## 👤 Problem Statement
-The increasing realism of GAN-generated faces makes it hard to distinguish them from real ones, posing threats like disinformation and reputational damage.
+The increasing realism of GAN-generated faces makes it hard to distinguish them from real ones, posing significant threats such as the proliferation of disinformation and potential reputational damage.
-So, We developed deep learning models to identify AI-generated faces!
+Therefore, we have developed advanced deep learning models specifically designed to identify AI-generated faces!

 ## 🚀 Main Approach: Xception-based Transfer Learning with K-Fold CV
 The core solution, detailed in `Deepfake-Face-Detection-with-Xception.ipynb`, employs: